Primary tabs

 The research methods training course

-Teaching time is split between the two elements and across the two years of part-time study.
-Each year, 32 hours of teaching is devoted to lectures, seminars, workshops, and practicals in psychology each year and 16 hours is devoted to lectures and practicals in educational research methods.
-The course also includes 9 hours of supervisions across the two years (4.5 hours/year).
+Teaching time is split between the two elements: (1) lectures, seminars, and workshops in the psychology of education, and (2) lectures and practicals in educational research methods.
+The course also includes supervisions.

 ---|---|